 Pippen would only switch onto Magic once in the first half, and Jordan would remain as the primary defender in the second half.
 Perkins became more aggressive in the third quarter, as would Divac.
 Magic looked to get the other two members of the starting line-up more involved in the offense, and the balanced Lakers attack looked to be simply overwhelming at a certain point in the game, as the Bulls shot poorly, looked uncomfortable, and became too Jordan-centric.
 Jordan slid down into the post in the first half several times to help out with Divac, as Cartwright also flirted with foul trouble, but this time the Lakers actually tried to take advantage of the size mismatch, and got Divac into good positions to back down a smaller defender.
 As a result, Jordan switched back onto Magic after a few minutes helping in the post, preventing Magic from running by Pippen or assisting Divac into a favorable position with his back to the basket.

-The Bulls depth allowed them to overcome a 18-2 run, and a 13-point deficit at the 4:46 mark in the third quarter.
+The Bulls’ depth allowed them to overcome a 18-2 run, and a 13-point deficit at the 4:46 mark in the third quarter.
 The Lakers were only able to consistently rely upon seven players, and after they’ve given the Bulls everything they can, by the end of the game, that team is going to be tired.
 The Bulls had role players who were at least able to plug themselves into the team defense, rebound, and get fouled; always giving the Bulls a legitimate opportunity to slow down the Lakers offense, make things ugly, and chip at the lead.
-There’s no secrets to the way the Bulls closed the gap, as they played the Lakers straight up for the duration of the quarter, and closed the quarter out down six; 72-66.
+There was no secrets in how the Bulls closed the gap, as they played the Lakers straight up for the duration of the quarter, and closed the quarter out down six; 72-66.
 Jordan only shot 1-for-7 from the field in the quarter; 4 points total.
 That’s all you need to know that championships are not won by statistics alone.

 Constant attempts to trap Magic were carried out by multiple Bulls defenders, and it obviously aided in the Bulls keeping them to 25% shooting from the field in the first two minutes of the fourth quarter.
 Despite the Bulls shooting 48.2% overall compared to the Lakers 50.6%; Jordan scored his points when his team needed them at the most crucial moments.
 In order to get to that moment however, first they had to clamp down and tie the game up, which they did after a block by Levingston led to Jordan leading the break for an easy dish to Pippen at the 8:42 mark in the fourth.
 Jordan sat at the four-minute mark after playing all but one minute, and struggled to get his shot going.
 After a dunk by Pippen, the Bulls led 80-78 with 3:55 to go.